Lekeaka Oliver: Early life and insurgency

 Oliver was born to Grace Mafuatem in Azi in December 1968.
 According to relatives, he was an "obedient boy", but did not complete school due to poor grades.
-Oliver eventually went on to join the Cameroonian army, becoming part of the elite Rapid Intervention Battalion (BIR).
+Oliver eventually went on to join the Cameroonian army, becoming part of the elite Rapid Intervention Brigade (BIR).
 In contrast, his brother Chris Anu started to work as a computer engineer in the United States.

 With the outbreak of the Anglophone Crisis in September 2017, Oliver deserted his position in the army and joined the separatist side, being the first militant to attack military positions in the Southwest Region.
 A capable commander, he eventually became the most powerful warlord in the Lebialem Division.
 Owing partly to the topography of Lebialem, the division became a key battleground of the war, with the Cameroon Armed Forces facing a tough fight against the separatists there.
 As a result, Oliver became a prominent general on the separatist side as well as a prioritized target by Cameroon.
 Journal du Cameroun Nana Kamsukom journalist described him as the Cameroonian army's bête noire.
 His brother also joined the separatists as spokesperson and political coordinator.

 On December 31, 2018, Cameroon claimed to have killed Oliver.
 These reports were proven false when Oliver appeared in a video a week later.
 In August 2019, his mother and sister were arrested in Yaoundé.
 The authorities claimed that they had hidden away ransom money made by the Red Dragon militia from taking hostages.
 The lawyers claimed that they had lost contact with Oliver.
 The commander also stated that the government had imprisoned his best friend and his wife.
 Oliver's mother was released in November 20, while his sister was transferred to Kondengui Central Prison.